-That amount of bonus cash back seems inferior to the regular Discover it card, which offers 5% cash back on rotating categories on up to $1,500 spent in those categories per quarter.
-For instance, in 2014, the Discover it card offered 5% cash back on restaurants from January to March and will offer 5% cash back on gas from July through September.
+That amount of bonus cash back seems inferior to the regular Discover it card, which offers 5% cash back on rotating categories on up to $1,500 spent in those categories per quarter after you sign up.
+For instance, the Discover it card is offering 5% cash back for online shopping and department store purchases on up to $1,500 — October through December 2014 when you sign up.
 If you maximized that cash back period, you’d get $75 bonus cash back during each of those quarters.

 The catch is that there’s no guarantee that the Discover it will continue to offer the gas and restaurant bonus categories in the future.
 (Given that competing credit cards, including Chase Freedom and Citi Dividend, often offer gas and dining as bonus categories, it is likely that Discover it will continue to have them too.)

 Furthermore, it is a tall order to spend $1,500 at just gas stations or restaurants in 3 months’ time.

 According to the Bureau of Labor Statistics, the average consumer expenditure on gasoline and food-away-from-home is $2,700 each per year.

 So, it won’t be realistic that you’d earn the maximum $75 in bonus cash back on those categories within a quarter.

 Other than the cash back structure, the new Discover it chrome card carries all of the same features as the regular Discover it card.
 Some of the noteworthy perks include no penalty APR, a free FICO® Credit Score online and on monthly statements and no foreign transaction fees.